 Finally, for social as well as financial reasons, most spouses expect to work at least part time whilst they are accompanying you abroad, but it is important to understand their employability in a foreign country.
-Those who are in trades, for instance, who do not have the ability to speak the local language will not be able to communicate with clients, co-workers or their bosses, and are unlikely to find work.
+Those who are in trades, for instance, who do not have the ability to speak and read the local language will not be able to communicate with clients, co-workers or their bosses, and are unlikely to find work.
 Those whose professions require licensing such as doctors, nurses, solicitors, etc need to first investigate the requirements to practise in a foreign country, and whatever the case, the inability to speak/read the foreign language in a non-English speaking country is sure to limit their employability.

 Edvectus usually advises teachers with spouses who would like to work to first investigate where their spouses can find employment before finding their own teaching jobs.